beebeeep/oubliette-db/README.md

 ```

 ### Filtering and combining
-`scan` and `ixscan` operators are the only "producing" operators, i.e. those who can inject documents into pipeline by reading the from the DB.
+`scan` and `ixscan` operators are the only "producing" operators, i.e. those who can inject documents into pipeline by reading from the DB.
 However, you can combine and filter them to create more complicated queries.

 `(union <subplan1> <subplan2> ... <subplanN>)` simply joins the documents returned by `<subplan1>` - `<subplanN>`, iterating over each sub-plan sequentially.